Reconciliation

 2. We confess our sins.
 The priest may help and counsel us.

 3. The priest gives us a penance to perform.
-Penance is an act of kindness or prayers to pray, or both.

 O my God, I am heartily sorry for having offended you and I detest all my sins, because I dread the loss of heaven and the pains of hell.
 But most of all because I have offended you, my God, who are all good and deserving of all my love.
 I firmly resolve with the help of your grace, to confess my sins, to do penance and to amend my life.
 Amen.

-6. The priest dismisses us by saying, “Go in peace.”
+2. The priest dismisses us by saying, “Go in peace.”
 We go forth to perform the act of penance he has given us.

 After the Sacrament

 Give thanks to God for forgiving you again.
-If you recall some serious sin you forgot to tell, rest assured that it has been forgiven with the others, but be sure to confess it in your next Confession.
+If you recall some serious sin you forgot to confess, rest assured that it has been forgiven with the others, but be sure to confess it in your next Confession.
 Do your assigned Penance.
 Resolve to return to the Sacrament of Reconciliation often.